mircerlancerous/CondensedJSON/README.md

 # CondensedJSON
 Condense your JSON prior to transmitting or zipping.
-Classes for PHP and JavaScript make this an excellent client server tool to increase speed and bandwidth efficiency.
+Classes for PHP, C#.Net, and JavaScript make this an excellent client server tool to increase speed and bandwidth efficiency.

 JSON (331 characters):